us4useu/arrus-toolkit/_sources/content/technotes/matrix_array/index.rst.txt

 Offline image reconstruction
 ----------------------------

+For users who do not yet have our system, we have prepared a `Jupyter <https://jupyter.org/>`_ notebook that:

+- downloads data collected using the us4R system,
+- loads the data,
+- runs the 3D reconstruction,
+- visualizes the data.

+Requirements:

+- NVIDIA GPU with CUDA Compute Capability >= 5.2,
+- Operating system: Windows (>= 10) or Linux (e.g., Ubuntu 20.04 or later),
+- NVIDIA CUDA Toolkit version 11 or 12,
+- Python 3.8, 3.9 or 3.10.

+In order to run the offline image reconstruction:

 1. Install following packages:

 - jupyterlab
 - vtk
 - panel
+- matplotlib
+- ARRUS >= 0.10.0
+- cupy < 13.0.0

 You can do it using following command: